 Join The Status Team!
 We’re Looking for an Experienced Field Service Engineer

 We are synonymous with the supply and service of high precision Co-ordinated Measuring Machines (CMMs).
-Located on the Nottinghamshire/Derbyshire border, we have almost 30 years trading experience and we have recruited an enviable customer portfolio.
-To assist with the growth of the business we are now looking to expand our busy and dynamic Service Department capabilities.
+Having recently relocated to a new facility in Ilkeston, Derbyshire due to business expansion, we have 30 years trading experience having recruited an enviable customer portfolio.
+To assist with the additional growth of the business we are now looking to expand our busy and dynamic Service Department capabilities.

 The Role – Product Specialist